esallychang/BIOF521_Spring2022/_episodes/01-Galaxy101_VariantCalling_Tutorial.md

 - "FASTQ files generally store raw sequencing data"
 ---

-## This week's data set

-We are going to be
+> ## Prerequisites
+> This tutorial assumes that you have done the following:
+> * Signed up for a Galaxy account and can log in.
+> * Have taken a look at the Galaxy Environment 101 Tutorial and are familiar with the concepts therein.
+> * Have familiarized yourself with the steps of variant-calling and related file-formats (you can always do this as you progress through the tutorial as needed!).
+{: .prereq}

+## About our Input Data Set

-## Steps in Variant Calling
+## Tutorial Preview: Steps in Variant Calling

 As you learned from this week's lectures, variant-calling is the process of identifying small variations in the sequence data of one sample compared to another, generally a standard reference that we can compare to multiple samples.
 We are now going to be doing some variant-calling ourselves to answer the questions posed in the section above.